drshahizan/special-topic-data-engineering/materials/api/ds-database.md

 Note that you should be aware of Twitter's API limits and ensure that you are not exceeding them.
 You should also ensure that you comply with Twitter's terms of service and any applicable laws and regulations when using the API to save data from Twitter.

 ## MySQL
 MySQL is a popular relational database management system that is widely used in data science and other applications.
-To get data from Twitter API into a MySQL database, you can use the following steps:
+To get data from an API into a MySQL database, you can use the following steps:

-1. Create a MySQL database: Create a new MySQL database where you will store the data from the Twitter API.
+1. Create a MySQL database: Create a new MySQL database where you will store the data from the API.
 You can use a tool like MySQL Workbench to create a new database.

-2. Set up a Twitter developer account: To access the Twitter API, you will need to set up a Twitter developer account and obtain API credentials.
-You can apply for a developer account at the Twitter Developer Portal.
+2. Choose an API: Choose an API that you want to access and retrieve data from.
+There are many APIs available, such as Twitter, Facebook, Google, and weather services, among others.

-3. Install a Twitter API library: There are several libraries available for accessing the Twitter API in Python, such as tweepy, python-twitter, and twitter.
+3. Install a library for accessing the API: There are several libraries available for accessing APIs in Python, such as requests, urllib, and httplib.
 Choose one and install it using pip.

-4. Write a Python script to fetch data from the Twitter API: Using the Twitter API library, write a Python script that will fetch data from the API and insert it into the MySQL database.
-You can fetch data such as tweets, user profiles, or trends, depending on your needs.
+4. Write a Python script to fetch data from the API: Using the API library, write a Python script that will fetch data from the API and insert it into the MySQL database.
+You can fetch data such as tweets, user profiles, weather data, or news articles, depending on the API you are using.
 You can also filter data based on keywords, hashtags, or location.

-5. Connect to MySQL database and insert data: In the Python script, use the MySQL Connector library to connect to the MySQL database and insert the data retrieved from the Twitter API.
+5. Connect to MySQL database and insert data: In the Python script, use the MySQL Connector library to connect to the MySQL database and insert the data retrieved from the API.
 You can use SQL queries to create tables and insert data into them.

 6. Schedule the script to run periodically: To keep the data in your MySQL database up to date, schedule the Python script to run periodically using a tool like cron.

-Overall, using MySQL database to get data from Twitter API can be a powerful way to collect and store large amounts of data for analysis and insights.
-With the right tools and techniques, you can retrieve data from the Twitter API and store it in MySQL database for further analysis and processing.
+Overall, using MySQL database to get data from an API can be a powerful way to collect and store large amounts of data for analysis and insights.
+With the right tools and techniques, you can retrieve data from an API and store it in MySQL database for further analysis and processing.

 ### Save data from Twitter using the Twitter API and store it in a MySQL database
 You can follow these general steps: